 Montana Medicare Supplement Plans

 More than 50% of the Montana Medicare beneficiaries have a Part D prescription drug policy.
-Medicare Advantage plans are only available in some areas; the highest available plan count is 9 options in one county, some counties only have 1 MA plan option.
+Medicare Advantage plans are only available in some areas; the highest available plan count is 9 options in one county, some counties only have 1 Advantage plan option.

 The plan options can seem confusing; however, it’s rather simple once we break it down.
 Medicare covers medical expenses; Part A handles inpatient benefits and Part B is responsible for outpatient coverage.

 Beneficiaries must find medication coverage to cover prescriptions.
-This can be a stand-alone Part D policy or a Medicare Advantage Prescription Drug (MAPD) plan.
+This can be a stand-alone Part D policy or a Medicare Advantage Prescription Drug plan.

 Medigap coverage fills the gaps of Medicare.
 Since Medicare doesn’t cover everything, it’s beneficial to have a supplement pick up the bills you’d otherwise pay.

-Montana Medicare Benefits Explained
+Montana Medicare Benefits Explained for 2020

 Depending on your healthcare needs you can choose one of ten different letter plans to provide additional Medicare support.
 While Medicare does cover 80% of your medical expenses after deductibles are met, those expenses could be endless.